Best TV series to watch on Netflix right now (August 2020) - TheNewsTrace

 You

-The present tells the story of a New York book-keeper (who simply occurs to be a serial killer), who turns into immediately infatuated with one among his clients.
-Infatuation turns right into a harmful obsession and shortly he’s consumed by the considered her, protecting an in depth eye on her social media and needing to know the place she is always.
+The present tells the story of a New York book-keeper (who simply occurs to be a serial killer), who turns into immediately infatuated with one in every of his clients.
+Infatuation turns right into a harmful obsession and shortly he’s consumed by the considered her, maintaining an in depth eye on her social media and needing to know the place she is always.
 She’s blissfully unaware – however how lengthy for?

 Watch on Netflix